datapipe/k8s-debian-base/README.md

 # k8s-debian-base

-This is a sample cookbook generated the yeoman bakery generator.
+This is a set of chef recipes, cookbooks and scripts designed to build an Amazon Machine Image.
+It was generated via  the [yeoman bakery generator](https://github.com/datapipe/k8s-debian-base).

 # setup